adoprox/Group60_mlops/README.md

 The please dvc pull from the google cloud remote: `dvc pull -r gcloud-storage`

+## Wandb sweeps

+1. To set custom logging directory, set this environment variable before running the sweep:
+`export WANDB_DIR=./outputs/wandb_logs/`

+2. Create a new sweep using:
+`wandb sweep ./toxic_comments/models/config/sweep.yaml`

+3. Run the sweep with the command that gets output after you create the sweep

+> Note: when you update the sweep.yaml you will need to create a new sweep to use the updated configuration file.
+If you reuse the old sweep, it will also reuse the old configuration file!

 ## Docker containers

 ### Commands to build docker containers